BlueBrain/nexus/docs/src/main/paradox/docs/fusion/project.md

 ## Statistics

-If you have the privileges, you can view the count of resources as well as the quotas currently defined in your Nexus instance.
+If you have the privileges, you can view the count of resources currently defined in your Nexus instance.

 ## Settings